wanxttt/SAB-S/Solutions.md

 * **Fail-safe Mechanism:** The alert remains active until physical or voice acknowledgement is received, ensuring reminders are never missed due to deep sleep or hearing impairment.

 ### 2. Signal-Based Navigation (Homing)
-* **Smart Wristband Integration:** Once the alert is acknowledged, a wearable smart wristband begins emitting localized signals (RF/Ultrasonic).
+* **Smart Wristband Integration:** Once the alert is acknowledged, a wearable smart wristband begins emitting IR signals.
 * **Signal Strength Localization:** The robot utilizes RSSI (Received Signal Strength Indicator) logic to triangulate and follow the strongest signal path, allowing it to navigate directly to the patient’s precise location without requiring a pre-mapped environment.

 ### 3. Precision Delivery